 The only areas treated with herbicides are athletic fields and city facilities because weeds like dandelions can pose a safety risk to athletes using the fields.
 Areas surrounding city facilities are sprayed to maintain the city’s assets.

-The herbicide used by the city to control dandelions is called Par III (or a similar type of herbicide).
-Par III is able to selectively target broad leaf weeds while not harming other plants and turf.
-It is made up of 3 active ingredients: mecoprop, 2, 4-D and dicamba.
-All 3 of these substances have been approved by the Canadian Pest Management Regulatory Agency (PMRA) of Health Canada.
+The herbicide used by the city to control dandelions is a 3-way selective herbicide, which can selectively target broad leaf weeds while not harming other plants or turf.
+It is made up of the following active ingredients: 2, 4-D - 190 grams active ingredient per litre (g/L), mecoprop - 100g/L and Dicamba - 18g/L. All 3 of these substances have been approved by the Canadian Pest Management Regulatory Agency (PMRA) of Health Canada.
 PMRA has determined there is no evidence these substances are harmful to humans, animals and the environment when used responsibly in the manner they are intended for.

 Preventing & Controlling Weeds